LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-methods.rst

 .. method:: jfloat(val::integer)
 .. method:: jfloat(val::jfloat)

-   Creat an object that can be passed to a Java method as a Java float primitive.
+   Creates an object that can be passed to a Java method as a Java float primitive.

 .. type:: jint
 .. method:: jint(val::integer)

-   Creat an object that can be passed to a Java method as a Java integer primitive.
+   Creates an object that can be passed to a Java method as a Java integer primitive.

 .. type:: jshort
 .. method:: jshort(val::integer)

-   Creat an object that can be passed to a Java method as a Java short primitive.
+   Creates an object that can be passed to a Java method as a Java short primitive.

 .. type:: jchar
 .. method:: jchar(val::string)

-   Creat an object that can be passed to a Java method as a Java char primitive.
+   Creates an object that can be passed to a Java method as a Java char primitive.

 .. type:: jchararray
 .. method:: jchararray(val::string)

-   Creat an object that can be passed to a Java method as a Java array of char primitives.
+   Creates an object that can be passed to a Java method as a Java array of char primitives.

 .. type:: jbyte
 .. method:: jbyte(val::bytes)

-   Creat an object that can be passed to a Java method as a Java byte primitive.
+   Creates an object that can be passed to a Java method as a Java byte primitive.

 .. type:: jbytearray
 .. method:: jbytearray(val::bytes)

-   Creat an object that can be passed to a Java method as a Java array of byte primitives.
+   Creates an object that can be passed to a Java method as a Java array of byte primitives.